eHarmony/vw-webservice/README.md

 git clone git@github.corp.eharmony.com:matching/vw-webservice.git
 In the folder where you executed the above, you should now see a "vw-webservice" folder.
 Step 3:
 On your local machine, navigate to the "vw-webservice" folder you set up from Step 2.
-Then create the package:
+Then create the WAR (Web Application Resource) package:
+~>cd /path/to/vw-webservice
-../vw-webservice> mvn package
+/path/to/vw-webservice> mvn package
 In the output, you should see see the location where the WAR (Web Application Resource) file has been created:
 …
 …